 Different mortgage loan programs require different

-February 01, 2014 Grades—they don’t matter as much as you think they do.
+Grades—they don’t matter as much as you think they do.
 Despite all the hype (especially at this time of year for 1Ls) most employers don’t rely exclusively or even heavily on academic achievement when making hiring decisions.
-Yes, some employers are persnickety about grades and use class rank as a
+Yes, some employers are persnickety about grades and use class rank

 January 01, 2014